 1. Your State and Local Regulations

-The procurement methods you use during this time ultimately depend on your local and state policies, so you’ll want to check there first to get a full understanding of your options and/or limitations, in case anything has changed due to the pandemic.
+The procurement methods you use ultimately depend on your local and state policies, so you’ll want to check there first to get a full understanding of your options and/or limitations, in case anything has changed.

 2. The Five Procurement Methods

 School districts are required to follow one or more of the procurement methods shown here: